 The Division of Learning Resource Services is committed to providing a wide range of resources and services to carry out the mission of the College.
-Components are the Library and Media Services.
-The Robeson Community College Library is conveniently located in the center of the campus.
+The Robeson Community College Anne Moss-Biggs Library is conveniently located in the center of the campus in Building 4.
 Its attractive surroundings are a pleasant place for research, study, and/or leisure reading.
 Services include a qualified staff concerned with providing library resources necessary to support Robeson Community College's purpose and programs; and sharing library resources for interest, information, and enlightenment to all people of the community.
-Staff are on duty during the hours of 7:30 a.m. to 9:00 p.m.
+Staff are on duty during the hours of 7:30 a.m. to 8:00 p.m.
 Monday through Thursday and 7:30 a.m. to 3 p.m. on Friday to answer reference questions.
-The collection is well stocked with books, periodicals, and newspapers which have been carefully selected to support the degree, diploma, and enrichment programs offered by the College.
-Other services include microfilm and microfiche; interlibrary loans from in-state or out-of-state, and an excellent orientation program to educate users to thoroughly utilize the library resources and services.
+The Library's open hours vary between semesters and throughout the summer sessions, so please check the website for current hours.

-Anyone interested in using the library may acquire borrowing privileges by simply filling out a registration card.
+The RCC Anne Moss-Biggs Library's print collection includes over 19,000 monographs, as well as a host of periodicals and newspapers which have been selected to support the degree, diploma, and enrichment programs offered by the College.
+Anyone interested in using the Library may acquire borrowing privileges by simply filling out a registration slip at the library.
+Note that photo identification and/or proof of class registration are required.
+The Library issues all patrons photo identification cards, which allow them borrowing privileges.
+These cards also serve as RCC College I.D.'s for current RCC students.
 Books, periodicals, and records are loaned for three weeks.
 Renewals may be obtained in person or by telephone.
 To encourage prompt return or renewal of materials, a fine is charged on overdue materials.
-Lost or badly damaged materials must be paid at the replacement cost.
-Failure to return materials or pay charges will result in loss of borrowing privileges.
+Lost or badly damaged materials must be paid at the replacement cost, plus a \$5.00 administrative fee.
+Failure to return materials or pay charges will result in the loss of borrowing privileges.
 Students who have not returned materials or paid fines will be obligated to do so before re-registering or graduating.